Email to a friend

 - Call an ambulance: dial 000.

-- If breathless, get them to sit up.
+- If breathless, sit up.

-- If they feel faint, get them to lie flat.
+- If you feel faint, lie flat.

 Cardiac arrest